axelarnetwork/axelar-local-dev/packages/axelar-local-dev-cosmos/README.md

 # Axelar Local Dev Cosmos

+Axelar Local Dev Cosmos offers a comprehensive suite of tools for local development involving Cosmos chains.
+With this package, developers can easily deploy WebAssembly (Wasm) contracts on a Wasm chain and seamlessly send cross-chain messages to the Ethereum Virtual Machine (EVM) chain.

-> Note: This package is under development and may have unstable functionalities.
+> **Note:** This package is currently under development.
+Some functionalities might be unstable.

 ## Prerequisite

-- Docker running on your local machine.
+- Docker installed and running on your local machine.

 ## Quick Start